arkadiyk/FM/README.md

+# Fotomoo

-# Fotomoo is a tool to manage your photos stored on the cloud
+**A tool to manage large photo libraries stored on the cloud**

+The project's goal is to make management of digital assets on the cloud as effortless as possible.

 At this moment it works with Google drive only

 POC: http://fotomoo.com

+### The code

+It looks like a Rails project but it is not.
+At this moment it is purely CoffeScript / Ember.js application, which uses Google Drive as a backend.
+I am using rails to compile assets only.
+There is a chance that one day the project will have a server part to do image processing.
+I am still not sure which server-side framework that would be.
+Rails or Node, most likely.

+## Current State.

-Fotomoo organises photos on your Google Drive by automatically creating multiple hierarchies and assigning searchable indexes to your photos.
+At this moment the application can organise photos on Google Drive by automatically creating multiple hierarchies and assigning searchable indexes to your photos based on image EXIF date and geotags.

-Fotomoo is designed to make management of your digital assets on the cloud as effortless as possible.

-This POC is a very first step, a bare minimum which can already help you to keep your pictures in order.
+To give it a test drive you can export a large amount of scaled down photos to your google drive and then try to organize them by navigating on to "Organize!" page of fotomoo.com.

 ## Coming soon

-__Shared Library__ You will be able to organize and manage a single Fotomoo library from multiple accounts.
-Great for family photo collections!
+__Shared Library__ to organize and manage a single Fotomoo library from multiple accounts.

+__Mobile App__ to search and browse photo library in the cloud.
+Will let you instantly find a picture you are looking for and show it on your mobile device.
+The picture will be scaled to an optimal resolution to minimize the loading time and network bandwidth.

-In the coming weeks you will be able to Manage your photo library on the cloud using Fotomoo.
+__Manage Page__.
+In the coming weeks you will be able to Manage your photo library on the cloud using Fotomoo:

 __Search__, __Filter__, __Select__ and __Share__ Fotomoo
 managed pictures using all automatically and manually created attributes